 Vinyl Windows

-You’ll most commonly find vinyl windows with a smooth finish.
-If you’re viewing floor models in a big-box retailer or online, these will usually be a smooth white or off-white color.
-However, this material comes in various color options besides basic hues and can be purchased in textured, wood grain finishes.
+You will most commonly find vinyl windows with a smooth finish.
+If you’re viewing floor models at a big-box retailer or online, these will usually be a smooth white or off-white color.
+However, this material comes in various color options besides basic hues and can be purchased in textured or wood grain finishes.

 Fiberglass Windows